The GOP Doubled Down Hard on Nativism

 Republicans and their allies have made scapegoating immigrants a central line of attack in all the contested Senate battlegrounds.
 There has been a combined $308 million spent on Republican-aligned campaigns with negative immigration messaging in Senate campaigns.
 Of course, elections are complex and turn on many interdependent variables, with the issue of immigration not likely to solely determine any of these races.
 But here are some of the storylines we will be watching.

-In Pennsylvania, Republicans have spent more money than anywhere else on anti-immigrants.
-Republican-aligned campaigns spent $160 million on negative immigration TV ads. $49 million of the spending was used on the PA Senate race, attacking Democrat Senator Bob Casey Jr. with lots of strategic xenophobia to peddle the lie that immigration comes at the direct expense of those born in the United States.
+In Pennsylvania, Republicans have spent more money than anywhere else on anti-immigrant messages.
+Republican-aligned campaigns spent $160 million on negative immigration TV ads. $49 million of the spending was used on the PA U.S. Senate race, attacking Democrat Senator Bob Casey Jr. with lots of strategic xenophobia to peddle the lie that immigration comes at the direct expense of those born in the United States.

 In Arizona’s Sixth Congressional District, Republican Rep. Juan Ciscomani is again being challenged by Kristen Engle after narrowly defeating the Democrat in 2022.
-But while Rep. Ciscomani represents an agricultural region with a proud and rich immigrant history and that highly depends on an immigrant workforce, he’s repeatedly voted with the most extreme and nativist members of his caucus.
+But while Rep. Ciscomani represents an agricultural region with a proud and rich immigrant history, which highly depends on an immigrant workforce, he’s repeatedly voted with the most extreme and nativist members of his caucus.
 Ciscomani has also remained silent as his Republican friends have lied about the 2020 election and echoed the same white nationalist replacement conspiracy theories.
-Despite failing to stand up to his friends dehumanizing many of his constituents, Ciscomani has run closing ads with part of his family championing the fact that “we’re immigrants.”
+Despite failing to stand up to his friends who are attacking and dehumanizing many of his constituents, Ciscomani has run closing ads with part of his family championing the fact that “we’re immigrants.”

 In Virginia's Second Congressional District, after vice presidential candidate J.D.
-Vance knowingly spread racist lies about Black immigrants in his home state of Ohio, leading to his and Trump’s call for their mass deportation and stripping of the legal status, Republican Rep. Jen Kiggans was deafeningly silent.
+Vance knowingly spread racist lies about Black immigrants in his home state of Ohio, and Trump’s call for their mass deportation and stripping of the legal status, Republican Rep. Jen Kiggans was deafeningly silent.
 Kiggans’ has endorsed the Trump/Vance campaign but is trying to sell another image to voters in her battleground district.
 One of Kiggans’ closing TV ads is a testimonial about how Kiggans’ was helpful in securing a visa for another Black immigrant.
-Like many battleground Republicans, Kiggans hopes that voters won’t look too closely at the stark contradictions of her nativist shuffle.
+Like many battleground Republicans, Kiggans hopes that voters won’t look too closely at the stark contradictions between the top of the ticket and her own position as she attempts to dance the nativist shuffle.

 In Michigan’s Eighth Congressional District, Republicans are hoping to maintain their House majority by picking up the toss-up seat vacated by retiring Democratic Rep. Dan Kildee.
 Republican candidate Paul Junge is vying for this seat by launching a pernicious ad against his Democratic opponent, state Senator Kristen McDonald Rivet, by claiming that “she invites the invasion,” echoing the deadly conspiracy theory spewed by racist mass murderers.
 DHS has repeatedly said that right-wing extremists pose the greatest domestic terror threats, yet its Junge who demurred when questioned on the Proud Boys in 2020.
 On her website, McDonald Rivet says she “will fight for robust enforcement at the southern border, cracking down on drug and sex traffickers, fixing the legal immigration processes, and an earned pathway to citizenship for those here who want to work hard, pay taxes, and follow our laws.”